Parks, Streets And Public Facilities Maintenance Superintendent

 - Organizational and management practices as applied to the analysis and evaluation of programs, polices and operational needs.

-- Pertinent State, Federal, and local laws, codes, regulations, Grants and Foundations.
+- Pertinent State, Federal, and local laws, codes, and regulations, Grants and Foundations.

 - Principles and practices of budget preparation and administration.